feathersjs-ecosystem/feathers-swift/README.md

 ### Real-Time Events

 When using the socket provider, you can not only use it to call Feathers service methods, you can also listen for real-time events.
-Simply create a feathers application with an instance of `SocketProvider` and register for events using `.on` on your services.
+Simply use [feathers-swift-socketio](https://github.com.startupthekid/feathers-swift-socketio) create a feathers application with an instance of `SocketProvider` and register for events using `.on` on your services.

 There are four different real-time events: